McDonald's New Zealand: 1990s

-In 1990, McDonald's purchased a former car yard site for its Taupo restaurant, which opened in November that year.
+In 1990, McDonald's purchased a former car yard site for its Taupō restaurant, which opened in November that year.
 The site came with a decommissioned Douglas DC-3 aircraft, complete with intact cockpit.
 The plane has become a tourist landmark, and now contains a seating area for diners.

 The 50th New Zealand McDonald's restaurant opened in 1991 at Chartwell Square Mall, Hamilton.
 The 100th restaurant opened five years later at the Auckland University of Technology.
 Breakfast meals were introduced in the same year, first at the Auckland Queen Street restaurant before expanding nationally.

 McDonald's purchased the fast-food chain Georgie Pie from Progressive Enterprises in 1996.
 The Georgie Pie chain closed in 1998, with half of the 32 restaurants converting to McDonald's and the remainder sold off.
 In 1998, New Zealand's first McCafé opened in the Queen Street restaurant.

 From 1997 to 1999 the company endorsed McDonald's Young Entertainers, a televised talent show for young New Zealanders.